pcardona34/pi-step-initiative/README.md

 # A Pi-STEP initiative
-About setting a compliant OPENSTEP Desktop on a RPI Pi 400
+About setting a compliant OPENSTEP Desktop on a Raspberry Pi 400

 ## Abstract